 - Historical In-Joke: The play Shakespeare dictates to Widge is initially called Love's Labour's Won after a supposed lost play by Shakespeare, but as it develops, a comment from Widge inspires him to rename it All's Well That Ends Well.

 - Insufferable Genius: Sal Pavy.
 Prodigy at acting, terrible teammate.

 - Method Acting: Sal Pavy is noted by Mr. Armin to be such a good actor because he puts his own memories into the role.
 Widge learns to do the same in the acting duel at the end, remembering his troubles with his parents.

 - No Sense of Humor: Sal, but to a worse extent than Widge.
 Widge just didn't get the jokes.
 Sal finds them insulting.

-- Signature Item Clue: Jamie Redshaw's cane is found with an empty treasury box, having been used to beat its guard.
+- Signature Item Clue: Jamie Redshaw's distinctive cane is found with an empty treasury box, having been used to beat its guard.
 Except it's no longer Jamie's cane.
 He had bet it in a card game a few days before the robbery and lost, and the real robber, knowing that Jamie and his cane were known to the troupe, probably left it as an intentional misdirect.